alexanderjhurtado/cs224w_wikinet/README.md

 ![model architecture](model_architecture.gif)

 # How to use our data and run WikiNet
 Navigate to the `colab_starter_pack` directory.
 This folder contains a `.zip` of our processed graph with node features, the corresponding navigation path + label `.tsv` data, and a `.ipynb` containing the necessary code to load, run, and evaluate our RNN-GNN hybrid model.
+Check out our [Medium post](https://medium.com/stanford-cs224w/wikinet-an-experiment-in-recurrent-graph-neural-networks-3f149676fbf3) for a full write-up on this experiment.